-GHGSat's vision is to become the global reference for the remote sensing of greenhouse gas (GHG) emissions from any source in the world.
-No other commercial or government satellite mission is specifically designed for detecting and quantifying GHG emissions from point sources as small as individual oil and gas wells.
+GHGSat is a global reference for the remote sensing, identification, and facility attribution of greenhouse gas (GHG) emissions from global sources.
+No other active commercial or government satellite mission is specifically designed for detecting and quantifying GHG emissions from point sources as small as individual oil and gas wells.

 Each satellite is equipped with a wide-angle Fabry-Perot (WAF-P) imaging spectrometer designed to measure the vertical column abundances of greenhouse gases.
 GHGSat-D and GHGSat-C1 are capable of measuring both methane and carbon dioxide, but the entire constellation is optimised for methane measurements.

 |Launch Date||22 June 2016||2 September 2020||24 January 2021||25 May 2022||15 April 2023||15 April 2023||15 April 2023|